A Secular Age: Background and overview

 In recent years, secularity has become an important topic in the humanities and social sciences.
 Although there continue to be important disagreements among scholars, many begin with the premise that secularism is not simply the absence of religion, but rather an intellectual and political category that itself needs to be understood as a historical construction.
 In this book, Taylor looks at the change in Western society from a condition in which it was almost impossible not to believe in God, to one in which believing in God is simply one option of many.
 He argues against the view that secularity in society is caused by the rise of science and reason.
 He argues that this view is far too simplistic and does not explain why people would abandon their faith.
 Taylor starts with a description of the Middle Ages and presents the changes to bring about the modern secular age.
 The Middle Ages were a time of enchantment.
 People believed in God, angels, demons, witches, the Church's sacraments, relics, and sacred places.
 Each of these types of things had mysterious, real effects on individuals and society.
 The early Middle Ages were content to have two speeds for people's spiritual development.
 The clergy and a few others were at the faster, more intense speed.
 Everyone else was only expected to plod along at a slower spiritual speed.
 The High Middle Ages had a strong focus on bringing everyone along to a higher realm of spirituality and life.

 Up until a few hundred years ago, the common viewpoint of the North Atlantic world was basically Christian.
 Most people could not even consider a viewpoint without God.
 The culture has changed so that multiple viewpoints are now conceivable to most people.
 This change is accomplished through three major facets of Deism: one, an anthropocentric shift in now conceiving of Nature as primarily for people; two, the idea that God relates to us primarily through an impersonal order that He established; and three, the idea that religion is to be understood from Nature by reason alone.
 Deism is considered the major intermediate step between the previous age of belief in God and the modern secular age.
 Three modes of secularity are distinguished: one, secularized public spaces; two, the decline of belief and practice; and three, cultural conditions where unbelief in religion is a viable option.
 This text focuses on secularity three.

-In his previous work, Sources of the Self: The Making of Modern Identity, Taylor focuses on the developments which led to the identity of modern individuals in the West.
+In his previous work, Sources of the Self: The Making of Modern Identity, Taylor focused on the developments which led to the identity of modern individuals in the West.
 This work focuses on the developments which led to modern social structures.
 The content of Sources of the Self is complementary to A Secular Age.
 Taylor discussed the political implications of A Secular Age in an interview with The Utopian.